 8. Kumu Art Museum

-It was our initial idea to visit both, Kadriorg Palace and Kumu but in the end, we didn’t have enough time.
-So this is on the agenda when I go there next time.
+It was our initial idea to visit both, Kadriorg Palace and Kumu because they are next to each other but in the end, we didn’t have enough time.
+Then again, I re-visited Tallinn a while ago and finally made it here.
 Tickets are 8 euros but the joint ticket with Kadriorg is 12e, so I’d recommend getting that if you like art and museums.

 9. Enjoy the Architecture and the Beautiful Old Houses